A Primer on Zeta Functions and Decomposition Spaces: Classical Zeta Functions

 \begin{ex} For $X = \P_{\Z}^{1}$, we can decompose $\P_{\Z}^{1} = \A_{\Z}^{1}\cup\{\infty\}$ where the point $\infty$ is treated as a closed subscheme $\Spec\Z\hookrightarrow\P_{\Z}^{1}$.
 Then by Lemma~\ref{lem:arithzetadecomp},

 More generally,

 \end{ex}

-In general, it is expected that $\zeta_{X}(s)$ has meromorphic continuation to $\C$ and satisfies a functional equation analogous to that of the Riemann and Dedekind zeta functions, at least when $X$ is ``nice'' (i.e.~regular and proper over $\Spec\Z$).
+In general, it is expected that $\zeta_{X}(s)$ has meromorphic continuation to $\C$ and satisfies a functional equation analogous to that of the Riemann and Dedekind zeta functions, at least when $X$ is nice (i.e.~regular and proper over $\Spec\Z$).
 Further, there are deep conjectures about the values, order of poles, etc.~of $\zeta_{X}(s)$ which we won't spell out here.
 Suffice it to say that these are some of the most sought-after results in all of number theory.
+For our purposes, arithmetic zeta functions are one motivation for developing a more general framework to handle different types of zeta functions simultaneously.